cni-iisc/cni-website/_newsletters/2023/Aug.md

 # Upcoming events

 events_headline: We have ten seminars this month.
-The Centre for Networked Intelligence (CNI) is also organizing the third annual CNI summer school during July 10-14, 2023.

 events:
-    - name: Probably Anytime-Safe Stochastic Combinatorial Semi-Bandits
+    - name: PAC Mode Estimation using PPR Martingale Confidence Sequences
-      description: by Vincent Y. F. Tan from National University of Singapore on July 4th @ 3pm
+      description: by Shivaram Kalyanakrishnan from IIT Bombay on August 2nd @ 4pm
       url: